sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-events/events.md

 timestamp    |      |
 -------------|------
 description  | Time at which the metric was collected.
 In seconds since the Unix epoch.
-Sensu automatically populates the timestamp values for metric data points. required     | false type         | Integer example      | {{< language-toggle >}}
+Sensu automatically populates the timestamp values for metrics data points. required     | false type         | Integer example      | {{< language-toggle >}}